 There are various other elements to take into account when planning an engagement event, such as your budget and venue.
 You can consider working with partners, such as artists or local community groups, to make your event more creative, accessible and approachable for your target audience.

-Holding an event
+Join an existing engagement event

 There are a number of organisations running engagement events throughout the year, and they often look for academic volunteers to run activities.